-Separate Account - Allianz Life Variable Account B is a separate investment account of Allianz Life.
+Separate Account - Allianz Life of NY Variable Account C is a separate investment account of Allianz Life of New York.
 The variable investment portion of the Contract is issued through the Separate Account.
 The Separate Account is divided into subaccounts, each of which is a variable investment option under one or more variable annuity contracts that we issue through the Separate Account.
 The only subaccount currently available under this Contract is the Variable Option, which invests exclusively in shares of the AZL Government Money Market Fund.
 The Separate Account is registered with the SEC as a unit investment trust, and may be referred to as the Registered Separate Account.